-- 25. That a perusal of the above cited statutory provision will also indicate that the 'exclusive distribution agreement' between the broadcaster(s) and the aggregators are also in blatant violation of Section 3 of the Competition Act, 2002. - 26.
+That a perusal of the above cited legal text will also indicate that the 'exclusive distribution agreement' between the broadcaster(s) and the aggregators are also in blatant violation of Section 3 of the Competition Act, 2002.
 Similarly, the agreements whereby the MSOs/LCOs are compelled to purchase the low value channels in bouquets alongwith the popular channels, are also in violation of Section 3 in view of explanation of 'tie-in arrangements' given thereunder.

-- 27. That it is further pertinent to point out that Regulation 3 of the Telecommunication (Broadcasting and Cable Services) Interconnection Regulations, 2004 mandates that channels shall be offered by the broadcaster or its authorised distribution agent on a "non-discriminatory basis" and "in a manner which is not prejudicial to competition" and that "no broadcaster shall engage into any practice or activity or enter into understanding or arrangement, including exclusive contracts with any distributor of TV channels from obtaining such TV channels for distribution." - 28.
-Similarly, Regulation 3 of the Telecommunication (Broadcasting and the Cable Services) (Digital Addressable Cable Television Systems) Interconnection Regulations, 2012 mandates that every broadcaster or its authorized distribution agent shall provide television channels to multi-system operators on "non-discriminatory" basis and "no broadcaster of TV channels shall engage in any practice or activity or enter into understanding or arrangement, including exclusive contracts with any multi-system operator from obtaining such TV channels for distribution." - 29.
-However, in the current scenario where for instance Media Pro, a leading aggregator and which is a creation of three of the leading broadcasters and a national level MSO, is the authorised distributor for about 40% of the pay channels in the industry; it is unreasonable to imagine that supply of channels to the 'players at the lower end of the supply chain viz. the MSOs and the LCOs' will happen on a non-discriminatory basis. - 30.
-Furthermore, it is pertinent to point out that in certain cases, even the 'locally appointed agents' of the aggregators are persons who are entities related to the leading MSOs/LCOs and thereby, the small time MSOs/LCOs often find it difficult to avail the pay channels from such locally appointed agents in a fair and non-discriminatory manner.
+- 28. That it is further pertinent to point out that Regulation 3 of the Telecommunication (Broadcasting and Cable Services) Interconnection Regulations, 2004 mandates that channels shall be offered by the broadcaster or its authorised distribution agent on a "non-discriminatory basis" and "in a manner which is not prejudicial to competition" and that "no broadcaster shall engage into any practice or activity or enter into understanding or arrangement, including exclusive contracts with any distributor of TV channels from obtaining such TV channels for distribution." - 29.
+Similarly, Regulation 3 of the Telecommunication (Broadcasting and the Cable Services) (Digital Addressable Cable Television Systems) Interconnection Regulations, 2012 mandates that every broadcaster or its authorized distribution agent shall provide television channels to multisystem operators on "non-discriminatory" basis and "no broadcaster of TV channels shall engage in any practice or activity or enter into understanding or arrangement, including exclusive contracts with any multi-system operator from obtaining such TV channels for distribution." - 30.
+Further, regulation 3(9) of the 2012 Interconnect Regulations provides that "no multi-system operator shall enter into any understanding or arrangement with the broadcaster that may prevent any other broadcaster from obtaining access to the cable network of such multi-system operator." - 31.
+However, in the current scenario where for instance Media Pro, a leading aggregator and which is a creation of three of the leading broadcasters and a national level MSO, is the authorised distributor for about more than 40% of the pay channels in the industry; it is unreasonable to imagine that supply of channels to the 'players at the lower end of the supply chain viz. the MSOs and the LCOs' will happen on a non-discriminatory basis. - 32.
+TRAI should come up with cap on maximum number of channels per broadcaster because there is a fear of consolidation/ acquisition/ taking Indian rights of unlinking/ downlinking of channel by large broadcasters over small broadcaster.
+Again a similar cartel situation can arise and this time by large broadcaster in place of aggregators.